twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/classes/IotaWalletConnector.md

 `string`

-The identity of the user to access the vault keys.
+The identity to get the addresses for.

 ##### accountIndex